 pictures, etc.) and demonstration method (demonstration of real objects,

-experiments) allowed to increase the effectiveness of classes.
-Much attention is paid to the example method.
-In the classroom, the methods of "accustoming" and "exercise" are actively used.
-In order to increase the emotional background of the classes, didactic games (of various themes and content), elements of visual activity, and motor exercises were used.
+experiments) made it possible to increase the effectiveness of classes.
+Dedicated great attention example method.
+In classes, the techniques of “training” and “exercise” are actively used.
+In order to increase emotional background classes were used didactic games(various topics and content), elements of visual activity, motor exercises.

-When compiling the program, various educational and methodological literature was used.
-The book "Extracurricular Activities in Correctional Classes" contains the development of a health day - "If you want to be healthy - try!", Lesson - advice - "How to learn to observe the daily routine", compiled by G.P.
+When compiling the program, various educational and methodological literature.
+In the book " Extracurricular activities in correctional classes" contains developments for the day of health - "If you want to be healthy, try hard!", lesson - advice - "How to learn to maintain a daily routine", compiled by G.P.
 Popova.
-Great methodological assistance was provided by the book by L.A.
-Obukhova et al. “New 135 Health Lessons, or the School of Doctors of Nature” (Teacher's Workshop).
-It contains a fully developed course for students with planning.
-A practical guide was the manual for educators "Organization and planning of educational work in a special boarding school, orphanage" Khudenko E.D.
+The book by L.A.
+Obukhova and others “New 135 health lessons, or the School of Doctors of Nature” (Teacher’s Workshop) provided great methodological assistance.
+It contains a fully developed course of lessons for schoolchildren with planning.
+A practical guide was the manual for educators “Organization and planning of educational work in a special boarding school, orphanage” by E.D.
+Khudenko.

-includes 6 interrelated blocks of classes:
+includes 6 interconnected blocks of lessons:

 Average;